 Shop bought cat spikes are safe to use on your fences and boundary walls.
-But, if you fashion your own cat spikes using nails, carpet grippers or glass then you are intentionally causing damage because these types of spikes will harm any cats unfortunate enough to jump on your fence or boundary wall!
+But, if you fashion your cat spikes using nails, carpet grippers or glass then you are intentionally causing damage because these types of spikes will harm any cats unfortunate enough to jump on your fence or boundary wall!

-To stay above the law you “MUST” only use blunt plastic spikes that will only make the cat feel uncomfortable!
-Talk to your neighbours before using cat spikes especially if you co-own a boundary wall of a fence with your neighbour!
+To stay above the law, you “MUST” only use blunt plastic spikes that will only make the cat feel uncomfortable!
+Talk to your neighbours before using cat spikes, especially if you co-own a boundary wall of a fence with your neighbour!

 Cat Spike Conclusion

-As detailed in this cat spike review article we have detailed the laws in the UK, if you still do not understand these laws and want to fix cat spikes without your neighbour’s approval then contact your local council for more information.
+As detailed in this cat spike review article we have described the laws in the UK, if you still do not understand these laws and want to fix cat spikes without your neighbour’s approval then contact your local council for more information.
 Yes, cat spikes work and will deter both cats and foxes from entering your garden!